Last Updated on

 - Know the best social media platforms to reach them

 Although some forms of influencer marketing are conducted across all social platforms, not every platform is guaranteed to work for your particular business model.
-If you have identified that your target audience can be found on Instagram, it’s probably best to use that platform in order to reach them directly.
+If you’re selling skincare products and you have identified that your target audience can be found on Instagram, it’s probably best to use that platform in order to reach them directly.
+Here’s more on skincare product marketing.

 3. Find the Right Influencers